 If you’re a blues and jazz fan, check out Friends Bar at 208 East Sixth Street.
-Enjoy some great food and beer while listening to some local artists; no cover required.
+Enjoy some great food and beer while listening to some local artists; no cover is required.

 Or maybe you want to see some of the world’s biggest bands and superstars.
-In this case, check out what’s going on at the Germania Insurance Amphitheater at 9201 Circuit of the Americas Boulevard.
+In this case, check out what’s happening at the Germania Insurance Amphitheater at 9201 Circuit of the Americas Boulevard.
 This open-air venue is the perfect place to dance the night away to your favorite music artists.

 22. Austin Zoo

 Address: 10808 Rawhide Trail, Austin, Texas 78736

 A visit to the Austin Zoo is one of the best things to do in Austin with kids.
 The zoo has over 300 individual animals and features over 100 species.
 The main goal of the Austin Zoo is to assist rescue animals and promote conservation through education.

 One of my favorite experiences at the Austin Zoo is its capybara encounters.
 The capybara is an adorable animal native to South America.
 They are known for their good nature and temperament, making them the perfect animal to meet while visiting the zoo.

 The Austin Zoo is home to several species native to Texas, including the Texas rat snake and the Northern mockingbird.
 The zoo also has many animals found in North America, like the North American black bear, Coatimundi, and Texas Longhorn cows.

 The zoo is open daily from 9:00 a.m. to 4:00 pm, with extended hours until 6:00 p.m. and 5:00 p.m. on Saturdays and Sundays.